codesoap/atto/README.md

 ACCOUNT_INDEX is an optional parameter, which must be a number between 0 and 4,294,967,295.
 It allows you to use multiple accounts derived from the same seed.
 By default the account with index 0 is chosen.

+Environment:
+	ATTO_BASIC_AUTH_USERNAME  The username for HTTP Basic Authentication.
+	                          If set, HTTP Basic Authentication will be used when making requests to the node.
+	ATTO_BASIC_AUTH_PASSWORD  The password to use for HTTP Basic Authentication.
 ```

 # Technical details